Jomo Kwame Sundaram: Career and UN works

-Jomo was the founder-director of the Independent Institute of Social Analysis (INSAN) (1978–2004), editor of the monthly bilingual magazine, Nadi Insan (Human Pulse) (1979–1983), president of the Malaysian Social Science Association (1996–2000) and the convenor of the first and second International Malaysian Studies Conventions (1997, 1999).
-He was the founder chair (2001–2004) of International Development Economics Associates and has also served on the board of the United Nations Research Institute on Social Development, Geneva.
+Jomo was the founding director of the Independent Institute of Social Analysis (INSAN) from 1978 to 2004 and editor of the bilingual magazine Nadi Insan (1979–1983).
+He was president of the Malaysian Social Science Association from 1996 to 2000 and convener of the first two International Malaysian Studies Conventions in 1997 and 1999.
+He chaired International Development Economics Associates between 2001 and 2004 and was a board member of the United Nations Research Institute.